Managing Competition Anxiety

-If there is a particular challenging element that you are struggling with, change the speed and see this in slow motion.
+If there is a particularly challenging element that you are struggling with, change the speed and see this in slow motion.
 Once you have played this over a few times you should begin to feel comfortable with seeing yourself completing it, then begin to speed it up.

 See it over and over again and really bring it to life, with high definition colour.
-Our minds cannot distinguish between imagination and reality, so in practicing this routine you give yourself permission to imagine yourself experiencing success, how real it feels to be a calm and confident rider.
+Our minds cannot distinguish between imagination and reality so in practicing this routine you give yourself permission to imagine yourself experiencing success, how real it feels to be a calm and confident rider.

-There are the 4 main types of focus:
+There are four main types of focus: